mitokohaku/blocklogger/README.md

 # Blocklogger
 A block change logging tool for the Fabric mod loader.
-Part of the FabricAdmin suite of tools
+Part of the FabricAdmin suite of tools Blocklogger is being merged with WatchTower, more details to follow
 #### Join the discord at https://discord.gg/UxHnDWr
 ## Todo
 - [ ] Rollbacks